Clementjatts/FantasyLeagueManager/README.md

 ### Common Issues

-**Database Connection Problems:**
+**Firebase Configuration Problems:**
-- Ensure PostgreSQL is running: `brew services start postgresql@16`
-- Verify DATABASE_URL in `.env` file is correct
+- Ensure all `VITE_FIREBASE_*` environment variables are set in `.env.local`
+- Verify Firebase project has Authentication and Firestore enabled
-- Check that database and user exist
+- Check that Google Auth provider is enabled in Firebase Console

+**Authentication Issues:**
+- Make sure Firebase project is properly configured
+- Verify Google OAuth is enabled in Firebase Console
+- Check browser console for Firebase configuration errors

 **Port Already in Use:**
 - Kill process using the port: `lsof -ti:4000 | xargs kill -9`
-- Or change PORT in `.env` file
+- Or change PORT in `.env.local` file

 **Node Modules Issues:**
 - Delete `node_modules` and `package-lock.json`